 In fact some of my clients who have been to yoga classes and told to take deep breaths found it very uncomfortable and were unable to back to classes because of this. if I breath in deeply right now I can almost feel the adrenaline going up my arms because a quick change in the breath like that can make your body signal to your mind that there is danger which then creates a feeling of panic

-So, Remember, you DO NOT need to take a deeper breath – Just LET THE BREATH JUST BREATH ITSELF.
+So, Remember, you do not need to take a deeper breath – Just let the breath just breathe itself.

 3 – Think about the idea that when you breath in you are putting something into your body so the belly should expand on the in-breathe and deflate on the out-breath.

-When I talk this part of the exercise Many people also become aware that they maybe holding their belly’s in because of gaining a few pounds or wearing tighter clothes around the belly.
-It’s something worth noticing if you are restricting your breath!
+When I talk about this part of the exercise many people also become aware that they maybe holding their belly’s in because of gaining a few pounds or wearing tighter clothes around the belly.
+It’s something worth noticing if you are restricting your breath.

 You can access breathing exercises in the happitude app.